 Save current summary information to file To do this, you must include the filename argument and specify 1 for the save_to_file argument.

-Load stored summary information from a file To do this, you must include the filename argument and specify 0 for the save_to_file argument.
+Load stored summary information from a file To do this, you must include the filename argument and specify 0 for the save_to_file argument (or leave it off, since the default is 0).
 When using the procedure in this way, the loaded file must have been created by the same database as the one from which you are running the procedure; otherwise, the results may be unusable.

 Since the procedure returns information about the usage frequency and efficiency of stored procedures, functions, events, and triggers, you can use this information to fine-tune slower procedures to improve database performance.